AidanSchmitigal/EnhancingDeformationAnalysisUI/README.md

 #### Windows
 1. Use the setup script `setup.py` to set up the project and install OpenCV and TensorFlow
-2. Make sure to set the environment variables as instructed
+2. Make sure to set the environment variables as instructed in Prerequisites
 3. Open the folder using Visual Studio (assuming Desktop C++ package installed)
 4. Select the correct startup item from the dropdown: `EnhancingDeformationAnalysisUI.exe`
 5. Use F5 to build and run